rfiorentino1/Pro-Tools-Accessibility-Scripts/README.md

 #Flo Tools
 #Welcome!
 Welcome to Flo Tools!
-This product was developed to enhance the usability and improve workflow for VoiceOver users of Pro Tools.
+This open source product is a series of UI scripts for VoiceOver designed to enhance the accessibility of Pro Tools for blind and visually-impaired users   by streamlining and automating tasks to dramatically improve the efficiency  of workflows.

-This document is divided into headings for easier screen reader navigation.
-Read below to get started.
+This Read Me file is divided into headings for easier screen reader navigation.
+Read on to get started.

 #Acknowledgements: